zetria-org/zetria-public-api/README.md

 **The caterories include:**
  - [zetria.org API](./api)
+   - External Websites API
+   - External Websites Search API
+   - Report API
+   - Result API
+   - Similar Terms API
  - [sitemap](./sitemap)
+   - The website structure for zetria.org
  - user contributions
+   - where users can upload their code,
+   - and we might add those code to zetria.org
  - external links
+   - links to other educational websites

 > Documentations for all APIs are in there directories respectively.